NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech is 2-2 against the spread and 2-2 overall when the team scores more than 13.0 points.
+- When Louisiana Tech scores more than 13.0 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Louisiana Tech picks up more than 249.3 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Louisiana Tech totals over 249.3 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year the Bulldogs have turned the ball over five times, while the Wolf Pack have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.